garlicservices/graphql-bundle/README.md

 bin/console maker:graphql:type
 ```

-The command suggest you to create full CRUD mutations and queries, just type "y" to do so.
-After that the command will
+The command suggest you to create full CRUD mutations and queries, just type "y" to do so when command interact this question to you.
+After the command will
 create some classes and CRUD service with all the functionality.
-The one thing you have to this service is working, just add next rows to your service.yaml
+The one thing you have to this functionality will work, just add next rows to your service.yaml
 ```yaml
 # Make graphql services public
 App\Service\GraphQL\: